 - 633 Squadron, which climaxes with a fictional assault by RAF Mosquito aircraft on a Nazi rocket fuel plant, sited at the end of a long, narrow fjord.

-- Star Wars Episode IV: A New Hope, directly referencing both The Dam Busters and 633 Squadron, only Luke's run is so difficult that the only way he was able to do was with some timely assistance by Han and Chewie eliminating his pursuers while he used The Force to hit the impossible target.
+- Episode IV: A New Hope, directly referencing both The Dam Busters and 633 Squadron, only Luke's run is so difficult that the only way he was able to do was with some timely assistance by Han and Chewie eliminating his pursuers while he used The Force to hit the impossible target.

 - Also done by Lando and Wedge in Return of the Jedi, as they plunge into the depths of the Death Star to blast the core at short range, and then fly back out of the superstructure as they Outrun the Fireball.
+The same movie also has the speeder bike chase where hero and enemy have to maneuver through a very thick forest, functioning in much the same way as an asteroid field chase.

 - Referenced in The Phantom Menace, when Anakin accidentally flies his Naboo starfighter into the Trade Federation's central droid command ship, and hits something inside with a "lucky" shot that ultimately causes it to explode.
 The Force is with him, bigtime.
+Likewise, the podracing sequence constantly veers into this territory, particularly the cave segment and near the end - with close racing in a relatively slim and craggy canyon.

 - Memphis Belle, the first B-17 crew to achieve twenty-five missions in the European theatre in WWII.
 Because of the propaganda needs, the crew hopes for a milk run (a propaganda drop in occupied France).
 Nope.
 They're bombing a factory (wedged between a hospital and an orphanage, of course) deep in Germany.